 Chill out at this lively water park located inside LEGOLAND California—which you enter either by upgrading your ticket or buying a bundled ticket at the entry gates.
 (Just check the LEGOLAND calendar first: the water park is seasonal, open every day in summer, but with blackout dates in spring and fall.)
 One side of the water park is classic LEGO-themed, while the other side is jazzed up with the lions, crocodiles, and other talking-beast characters from the LEGO-inspired TV series and toy line Legends of Chima.

 Granted, this is still LEGOLAND, so there is more to do than just splash or ride the slides.
 There are plenty of hands-on toys, including water cannons and giant squirt guns.
-Climb up the pool’s 12-metre high floating mountain to watch the endless water wars below.
+Climb up the pool’s 40-foot/12-meter-high floating mountain to watch the endless water wars below.
 Help the kids build their own boats to take on the water slide, or just let them go at it while you retire to a poolside cabana, a worthwhile splurge for the day; it includes lounge chairs, a mini fridge, complimentary drinks, and the most important commodity of the day—shade.

 At Christmastime, the park brings snow—yes, real snow—to Southern California, using it to dress up various sites around the park, including the world’s largest all-LEGO Christmas tree (a cool fact, but how much competition does it have?).
 Build a snowman using LEGO bricks, sing carols with the Jingle Jammers, and stock up on LEGO brick gifts too.
 Come right after Christmas and you can take part in a family-friendly version of New Year’s Eve, with live music and a bedtime-friendly “brick drop” at 6 p.m.
-On special nights in December, add festive fireworks and light shows to the mix.
+On special nights in December, add holiday fireworks and light shows to the mix.

 With up-close experiences, touch pools, and extraordinary walk-through tanks, this sister site to LEGOLAND California helps kids (and grownups) learn about all kinds of aquatic life.
 Upgrade your regular theme park ticket for about $20 more, or bundle your park ticket with passes to the aquarium at a discounted rate.
 Exploring the aquarium can take just about an hour, but you can extend the time easily if you come for one of the scheduled events, like the tank feedings or the animal encounters.

 More than 5,000 creatures, including sharks, rays, seahorses, octopi, and tropical fish (including entertaining “hey, that’s Nemo!” clownfish) swim, crawl, and slither through their underwater environments here, with plenty of ways for us landlubbers to enjoy them.
-Check out the Jellyfish Discovery Zone, where 100 of the enigmatic creatures dance around their own version of a disco, with ceiling-high tube tanks and rainbow-coloured spotlights.
+Check out the Jellyfish Discovery Zone, where 100 of the enigmatic creatures dance around their own version of a disco, with ceiling-high tube tanks and rainbow-colored spotlights.
 You can also watch seahorses get their daily fill of brine shrimp, or learn how aquarists use food to enrich the mind of the aquarium’s surprisingly savvy giant Pacific octopus.